The Worst Tourists of 2019

 Running naked through the streets in, guess where?
 Bali!

 In May 2019, at least five Australian men were videotaped running naked through the streets, vomiting, urinating, and insulting locals, While Australians are not the only badly behaved tourists in Bali, Bali officials are deeply concerned about the volume of bad behavior it is seeing from Australian tourists.

 Bathing in holy water at a Hindu temple

 In an example of bad tourists in Bali who don’t happen to be Australian, a Czech couple was videotaped bathing naked in holy water at a Hindu temple.

 “In the near future we will make a regulation to take firm action against tourists that commit ethical violations or offend the norm in Bali,” noted the governor of Bali.
 “This is not only for Australian tourists.
 This is for all tourists, wherever they come from”.
-Here are some former tourist attractions that are no longer open to tourists.

 Possibly New Zealand’s worst tourists ever